jeniwen/musicify/README.md

 All data in `csv` format can be found the `data` folder

 All automation-related files can be found in the `src` folder.

+The JDBC Application code can be found in the 'src/Application/src' folder.